skissler/MiceAndMobility/notes/sk_notes.md

 At time t, the total infectiousness is equal to the number of currently infectious people who haven't yet hit $\tau_i*$.
 Each time we hit someone else's $\tau_i*$, the slope of the cdf decreases by... something.
 What?

+Here's what the truncated CDF might look like (this was made with 50 people currently infected at time t = 10 with their recovery periods exponentially distributed at rate $\gamma = 5$):

 <p align="center">
 <img src="images/2023-03-01-cdf.png" style="width:50%">
 </p>